-Request Copy of Current Essential Fire Safety Measures Schedule
+Request Current Essential Fire Safety Measures Schedule

 Only an Accredited Practitioner (Fire Safety) (APSS) accredited by the Fire Protection Association Australia can complete the annual inspection and assessment.

-Building owners can select anyone from the register of accredited practitioners via the FPAA website
+You can select anyone from the register of accredited practitioners via the FPAA website

-The Annual Fire Safety Statement is due 12 months after the date issued (Section 8) on your last Annual Fire Safety Statement.
+- by the due date - 12 months after the date issued (Section 8) on the previous Annual Fire Safety Statement.
 Note this date can change from year to year.

 In a prominent location in your building you need to display:

-Owner not display Annual Fire Safety Statement
+Not displaying Annual Fire Safety Statement

-Owner fail to maintain essential fire safety measures
+Failing to maintain essential fire safety measures